 Best Horror Movies of All Time

-I'm here to tell you that the vast majority of people who see this film (yesterday or 40 years ago) will be emotionally affected at the very least.
+I'm here to tell you that the vast majority of people who see this film, whether yesterday or 40 years ago, will be emotionally affected at the very least.
 The production values were very high and have held up well.
-Acting, writing, directing, cinematography & soundtrack are all stellar.
+Acting, writing, directing, cinematography, and soundtrack are all stellar.
 It's a story well told.
-It's certainly a different animal than all the blood & guts slasher films.
-While the vast majority of "horror" films merely shock & repulse (nothing wrong with that if you enjoy them) The Exorcist tends to deeply disturb and truly frighten the ...more
+It's certainly a different animal than all the blood-and-guts slasher films.
+While the vast majority of "horror" films merely shock and repulse (nothing wrong with that if you enjoy them), The Exorcist tends to deeply disturb and truly frighten the ...more

 The girl who plays the exorcist is absolutely fantastic.
 Just the way that she slams herself against the bed and talks seems so realistic.
 The acting seemed accurate and the directing was fantastic.
 Most directors would forget to tie her to the bed or add cheesy effects, but William Friedkin is spot on.

-Also, this movie is not like a lot of other horror movies where you have some unknown thing trying to kill people, its realistic and its something that can really happen to any of us, but it all takes place on Hallowen, in the night time.
+Also, this movie is not like a lot of other horror movies where you have some unknown thing trying to kill people.
+It's realistic and something that could really happen to any of us.
+But it all takes place on Halloween, in the nighttime.
 Without this movie, franchises like Friday the 13th and Scream would probably never exist.
-One more thing, the survivor of this movie is one of the smartest victims and is definitely one of the best horror movie heroines of all time.
+One more thing: the survivor of this movie is one of the smartest victims and is definitely one of the best horror movie heroines of all time.

 1. Halloween (1978)